 top of page

-Pefkin is the alter ego of Gayle Brogan, Ayrshire-based creator of slowly-unfolding, ritualistic hymnals that draw heavily on the landscape and natural world.
+Pefkin is the alter ego of Gayle Brogan, creator of slowly-unfolding, ritualistic hymnals that draw heavily on the landscape and natural world.

 Pefkin emerged after the retro-futuristic psych / electronic duo Electroscope went into hibernation in 2000.
 Her first solo show was supporting Pram in spring of that year.
 Influenced by Nico, Hood, Movietone and Syd Barrett, she created a fragmentary, more stripped-down version of Electroscope’s bedroom psychedelia but retreated from live performance in 2001.
 Pefkin has released over 10 albums on labels such as Morc, Wild Silence, Reverb Worship, Digitalis, Pseudoarcana and Siren Wire as well as several sold-out lathe cuts on Sonido Polifonico.
 Pefkin returned to live performance in 2013 and has played across the UK and Europe, including Fano Free Folk Festival and Woolf II in 2019.
+She most recently toured in May 2023 with Delphine Dora and Sophie Cooper.

 Pefkin’s music has received comparisons to Coil, Popul Vuh and Nico.